auxsophia/auxsophia.github.io/_pages/philosophy/globalWarming.md

 This lecture had a profound effect on me because of the mathematical and intuitive explanation.
 He analyzes organisms, societies, and planets based on physics models of energy.

 A dissipative structure is embodied energy that takes in exergy (low entropy energy) and expels heat (high entropy energy), according to the arrow of time (tending towards entropy).
 For instance, a fire is a dissipative structure.
-The fuel is exergy.
 The fire uses fuel (exergy) to maintain and grow until the fuel is used.
 Once the fuel is gone, all exergy has been released as heat.
 The energy is the same, but the exergy is gone.
 "One can view the entire universe as a dissipative structure.
 The big bang released exergy, creating time and space.
 The feature that is perhaps most characteristic of dissipative structure, including the universe itself, is complexity."

 Complexity appears to defy the second law of physics, which is in a closed system entropy will always increase.
 "Order is never spontaneously produced from disorder.
 Once a glass breaks, you can't un-break it."
-Every dissipative structure converts exergy to heat, but it does so based on the rules of energy transfer and the dissipative structures itself.
+Every dissipative structure converts exergy to heat, but it does so based on the rules of energy transfer and the dissipative structure itself.

 As an example of complexity from dissipative structures arising from simple rules, he presents [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 There seems to be no limit to the complexity that can arise from these rules.
 However, these complex patterns can be easily disrupted, showing the vulnerability of this homeostasis.